tonethar/IGME-230-GDD-2017-Fall/weekly/Week 02A Notes.md

 <img src="http://igm.rit.edu/designcraft/IGM_logo.png" alt="IGM Logo" />
 ```

 Ocassionally you may need use *absolute* paths to files located within your bajo account.
-THis is how to do it:
+This is how to do it:
 ```
 <img id="hypno" src="/abc1234/230/error/hypnotoad.gif" alt="hypnotoad"/>
 ```

+Other tips:
-   - Don’t start a path with / (This goes to the root, usually WAY above your user account)
+   - Don't start a path with / (This goes to the root, usually WAY above your user account)
-   - No spaces
+   - No spaces in path names (use %20) - better yet, don't have spaces in your file names
    - No special characters (?, !, *, etc.)
    - Avoid caps (case-sensitive)